lambdan/EndlessCPP/README.md

 Further improvement would be to also pool the obstacles, collectibles and projectiles.

 Score is also counted and incremented through C++.
 Though, the HUD is updated through Blueprints.

+# Part 2 (Converting to Two Players)

+My biggest issue when reworking the code for 2 players was that I had initially done a lot of things in the Game Mode, like keeping track of score and speed.
+I moved most of the Game Mode logic into Player States instead.

+My second struggle was realizing it wasn't possible to use the same keyboard with 2 player controllers.
+My solution for this ended up being getting input inside the first player controller (which resides in the first player character) and then forward that to the second players character.
+Not an elegant solution but main point of this exercise wasn't dealing with input systems.
+I did atleast switch to using the new Enhanced Input System, IA's and IMC's.